ocramz/petsc-hs/README.md

 ## Compatibility Notes

-June 10, 2016 : There seems to be a linker bug in GHC version 7.10.* preventing the use of cross-referencing dynamic libraries, which is why the project will make the transition to GHC 8.
+June 10, 2016 : There seems to be a linker bug in GHC version 7.10.* for OSX preventing the use of cross-referencing dynamic libraries, which is why `petsc-hs` will make the transition to GHC 8 as soon as all its dependencies will be met (expected end of 2016).